Tracking and Reporting

 1. Click the Reports tab from the "Admin" section of the left-hand navigation menu.

-2. Run a Disbursement Txn Details Report under the "Company Transaction Reports" column.
+2. Under the Standard Reports tab, run a Disbursement Txn Details Report under the "Select Report" dropdown.

 FAQ